 Resolve issues, most, before issues become problems because all residents would know what is expected.

 Currently our monthly newsletter publishes details how our voluntary dues are being spent or will be spent and a Calendar.
-In fact, I looked at last year’s November “Pebbles” and it look similar to this year.
+In fact, I looked at last year’s November “Pebbles” and it look similar to this year’s November issue.

-Unresolved neighborhood issues that could be in printed newsletter are:
+Neighborhood issues that could be discussed in a printed newsletter are:

 • How to stop continuing problem of Dog Owners Not Picking Up After their Dogs.